Jump to the Content

 What does the word “footprint” mean?

 Today, it’s less likely to refer to the tread mark your sneaker leaves in the dirt, and more to the imprint you’ll leave on the planet.
 So said New York Times writer William Safire (1929-2009) in a 2008 “On Language” column.
-In the column, Safire described how the concept of the Ecological Footprint was developed by University of British Columbia Professor William Rees and Global Footprint Network co-founder Mathis Wackernagel.
+In the column, Safire described how the concept of the Ecological Footprint was developed by The University of British Columbia Professor William Rees and Global Footprint Network co-founder Mathis Wackernagel.

 Join us in creating a world where people,